- Download our Moving to Seoul Guide (PDF)

-The standard of healthcare in Seoul is equal to that of most Western cities.
-Many of the city's hospitals and international clinics have English-speaking staff, and the majority of them offer high-quality medical services
+The standard of healthcare in Seoul matches the standard of most Western cities.
+Many of the city’s hospitals and international clinics have English-speaking staff and high-quality medical services.

-Although they can't be found attached to hospitals, pharmacies in Seoul are plentiful and easy to find throughout the city.
-24-hour pharmacies are rare but there are many pharmacies that close at late hours.
+Pharmacies in Seoul are plentiful and easy to find throughout the city.
+While 24-hour pharmacies are rare, there are many pharmacies that are open from 7am to 11pm.
+Korean pharmacies, called yakguk (약국), are usually indicated by the yak symbol (약) prominently displayed at the shopfront.

 Hospitals in Seoul